JasonDL-trajector/ReactNotion/README.md

-# ReactJS Form Connected to Notion Database
+# ReactJS Form with Notion Database

 **Project Overview:**
 This project is a ReactJS-based web application that integrates with the Notion API to create and manage forms.
 The application allows users to design custom forms and store submitted data in a Notion database.